paylogic/developer.paylogic.com/README.rst

 Publishing changes
 ------------------

-If you 1) followed the steps above, 2) have push access to ``paylogic/dev-portal`` and 3) have activated the virtual environment, then all you need to publish the latest changes to the live website is to run the command ``make github``.
-This will publish your changes using `GitHub Pages`_.
+This repo is set up the way travis will build the static content automatically on every push to ``master`` branch, and then will push the build result to ``gh-pages`` branch, which is then served by `GitHub Pages`_.

 License